junedkh/jmdkh-mltb/README.md

 ```
 _____REMOVE_THIS_LINE_____=True
 ```
 Fill up rest of the fields.
-Meaning of each field is discussed below:
+Meaning of each field is discussed below. **NOTE**: All values must be filled between quotes, even if `Int` or `Bool`.

 **1. Required Fields**

 - `BOT_TOKEN`: The Telegram Bot Token that you got from [@BotFather](https://t.me/BotFather). `Str`
-- `GDRIVE_FOLDER_ID`: This is the Folder/TeamDrive ID of the Google Drive Folder or `root` to which you want to upload all the mirrors. `Str`
 - `OWNER_ID`: The Telegram User ID (not username) of the Owner of the bot. `Int`
-- `DOWNLOAD_DIR`: The path to the local folder where the downloads should be downloaded to. `Str`
-- `DOWNLOAD_STATUS_UPDATE_INTERVAL`: Time in seconds after which the progress/status message will be updated.
-Recommended `10` seconds at least. `Int`
-- `AUTO_DELETE_MESSAGE_DURATION`: Interval of time (in seconds), after which the bot deletes it's message and command message which is expected to be viewed instantly. **NOTE**: Set to `-1` to disable auto message deletion. `Int`
 - `TELEGRAM_API`: This is to authenticate your Telegram account for downloading Telegram files.
 You can get this from https://my.telegram.org. `Int`
 - `TELEGRAM_HASH`: This is to authenticate your Telegram account for downloading Telegram files.
 You can get this from https://my.telegram.org. `Str`

 **2. Optional Fields**

+- `GDRIVE_FOLDER_ID`: This is the Folder/TeamDrive ID of the Google Drive Folder or `root` to which you want to upload all the mirrors.
+Required for `Google Drive` upload. `Str`
 - `IS_TEAM_DRIVE`: Set `True` if uploading to TeamDrive.
 Default is `False`. `Bool`
+- `DOWNLOAD_DIR`: The path to the local folder where the downloads should be downloaded to. `Str`
+- `DOWNLOAD_STATUS_UPDATE_INTERVAL`: Time in seconds after which the progress/status message will be updated.
+Recommended `10` seconds at least. `Int`
+- `AUTO_DELETE_MESSAGE_DURATION`: Interval of time (in seconds), after which the bot deletes it's message and command message which is expected to be viewed instantly. **NOTE**: Set to `-1` to disable auto message deletion. `Int`
-- `DATABASE_URL`: Your SQL Database URL.
-Follow this [Generate Database](https://github.com/anasty17/mirror-leech-telegram-bot/tree/master#generate-database) to generate database.
-Data will be saved in Database: auth and sudo users, leech settings including thumbnails for each user, rss data and incomplete tasks. **NOTE**: If deploying on heroku and using heroku postgresql delete this variable from **config.env** file. **DATABASE_URL** will be grabbed from heroku variables. `Str`
+- `DATABASE_URL`: Your Mongo Database URL (Connection string).
+Follow this [Generate Database](#generate-database) to generate database.
+Data will be saved in Database: auth and sudo users, users settings including thumbnails for each user, rss data and incomplete tasks. `Str`
 - `AUTHORIZED_CHATS`: Fill user_id and chat_id of groups/users you want to authorize.
 Separate them by space. `Str`
 - `SUDO_USERS`: Fill user_id of users whom you want to give sudo permission.
 Separate them by space. `Str`
 - `IGNORE_PENDING_REQUESTS`: Ignore pending requests after restart.
 Default is `False`. `Bool`
 - `USE_SERVICE_ACCOUNTS`: Whether to use Service Accounts or not.
-For this to work see [Using Service Accounts](https://github.com/anasty17/mirror-leech-telegram-bot#generate-service-accounts-what-is-service-account) section below.
+For this to work see [Using Service Accounts](#generate-service-accounts-what-is-service-account) section below.
 Default is `False`. `Bool`
 - `INDEX_URL`: Refer to https://gitlab.com/ParveenBhadooOfficial/Google-Drive-Index. `Str`
 - `STATUS_LIMIT`: Limit the no. of tasks shown in status message with buttons. **NOTE**: Recommended limit is `4` tasks. `Str`
 - `STOP_DUPLICATE`: Bot will check file in Drive, if it is present in Drive, downloading or cloning will be stopped. (**NOTE**: File will be checked using filename not file hash, so this feature is not perfect yet).
 Default is `False`. `Bool`